jleesCY/mi-browser/README.md

 # mi.
 Browser 🌐

-**mi.** is a hyper-lightweight, distraction-free mobile browser designed for the modern web.

-We believe the browser shouldn't be the focus—the content should be. **mi.** strips away the clutter of traditional mobile browsers, replacing bulky toolbars with a single, floating "Pill" that responds to your gestures.
-It is fast, minimal, and completely customizable to fit your style.
+**mi.** (pronounced "my") is a hyper-lightweight, distraction-free mobile browser designed for the modern web.
+It strips away the clutter of traditional mobile browsers, replacing bulky toolbars with a single, floating "Pill" that responds to your gestures.
+It is fast, minimal, and customizable to fit your style.

 ![Banner Placeholder](https://via.placeholder.com/1200x400?text=mi.+Browser+Preview)

-## 📥 Download & Install
+## 📥 Download & Install (Android Only)

-You don't need to build the app yourself.
 You can find the latest Android APKs directly in this repository.

 1. Navigate to the **`builds`** folder in the file list above.
 2. Open the folder with the highest version number.